Cloud database security

 Passwords, users, and roles

 All Redis Cloud databases require a password to connect.
-However, we recommend going further by enabling role-based access control (RBAC).
+However, we recommend enabling role-based access control (RBAC) for additional security.
 With RBAC, you can define all the roles you need, with the appropriate permissions, and assign those roles to your users.

 Transport Layer Security (TLS)